NguyenThanhDat741862/DataModelingPostgres/README.md

 ## Introduction

-This project is the first project in [Udacity Data Engineering Nanodegree Program](https://www.udacity.com/course/data-engineer-nanodegree--nd027) course.
+This project is based on the first project in [Udacity Data Engineering Nanodegree Program](https://www.udacity.com/course/data-engineer-nanodegree--nd027) course.

 The aims of this project are: